tnagano99/TFAMKO_mtDNA-CN/README.md

 **plots**

 1. Manhattan Plots
-    - uses the manhattanraw function from code_snippets.R to generate manhattan plots
+    - uses the manhattanraw function from code_snippets.R to generate manhattan plots in plots/manhattan

 2. QQ Plots
-    - uses the qq function from qqman to generate qq-plots
+    - uses the qq function from qqman to generate qq-plots saved in plots/QQ_plots

 **No Longer Used**